samthomson/oracle/README.md

 ## how it works

-- call CMC every x (five) minutes to get all currency prices, store in db.
+- call nomics every x (five) minutes to get all currency prices, store in db.
 - expose gql api containing moving averages.
 These can be calculated on the fly by looking at the pricing data in db.

 ## todo